 - Limit contact with your child's catheter.
-Tell your child not to touch his or her catheter.
-Touch your child's catheter only when you need to give him or her medicine or clean it.
+Only touch the catheter when you need to give your child medicine or clean it.
 Do not let your child or anyone else touch the catheter or medicine tubing.

 - Keep the tubing clamped when not in use.
 This will prevent air and water from getting into your child's catheter.

 - Check your child's catheter every day for signs of infection.
 Look for redness, swelling, pus, or fluid.
 Report any pain at the insertion site or signs of infection to your child's healthcare provider right away.
 A fever may also be a sign of infection.